-An increase in rates would actually be a positive for DLP Capital in many ways.
-First of all – when it comes to DLP Lending – higher interest rates charged by banks would make it easier to charge the typical 13-15% interest rates by Direct Lending Partner.
-In addition, typically rising rates are a sign of a strong real estate market which, of course, is good news for DLP Capital Partners.
-Lastly, and maybe most importantly, is that we expect when rates rise, many investors are going to be in trouble as their fixed rate periods end and we expect an increased volume of distressed opportunities.
-Many investors right now are purchasing multi-family properties at 6% cap rates.
-You can generate an 8-9% return when you have a 4% interest rate, but when rates go up to say 6% all of a sudden these investments no longer make sense, and we expect banks to end up taking back a good volume of assets that we will, in turn, pick up at big discounts.
+A rate increase would be a positive for DLP Capital in many ways.
+First, higher interest rates charged by banks would make it easier to charge the typical 13-15% interest rates by Direct Lending Partners.
+In addition, typically rising rates are a sign of a robust real estate market which, of course, is good news for DLP Capital.
+Lastly, and maybe most importantly, we expect that when rates rise, many investors will be in trouble as their fixed rate periods end, and we expect an increased volume of distressed opportunities.
+Many investors right now are purchasing multifamily properties at 6% cap rates.
+You can generate an 8 to 9% return when you have a 4% interest rate, but when rates go up to, say, 6%, suddenly, these investments no longer make sense, and we expect banks to end up taking back a good volume of assets that we will, in turn, pick up at significant discounts.
 We focus on buying at the north of 9 cap rate at stabilization which puts us in a strong cash flow position.
-Also, most of our debt has fixed terms of 4-6 years remaining or more.
-Also in June, Morgan Stanley strategists predicted no increase in interest rates until 2018.
+Also, most of our debt has fixed terms of four to six years remaining or more.

 If 2008 happens again, how will that affect DLP Capital and will our principle be at risk?

-Two key factors that led to the 2008 real estate collapse were loose lending practices that failed to verify the income of Borrowers, and high LTV terms which allowed Borrowers to purchase real estate without contributing much equity into the acquisition.
-DLP Capital and DLP Lending follow a strict underwriting process that evaluates the cash flow and repayment capacity of all Borrowers and restricts lending amounts to 65% of ARV of the real estate.
-The low LTV nature of DLP Capital loans allows an additional level of security in the event that the real estate market is too slow/decline.
-In addition, DLP Capital Partners focuses on owning cash flow positive assets.
-So if there was a market collapse, and property values saw a steep decline, DLP would not be “under the gun” to sell its assets at lower prices, as the assets will produce strong cash flow which will be for the most part unaffected by the decrease in property values that a “2008” collapse would bring.
+Two key factors that led to the 2008 real estate collapse were loose lending practices that failed to verify Borrowers' income and high LTV terms, which allowed Borrowers to purchase real estate without contributing much equity to the acquisition.
+DLP Capital follows a strict underwriting process that evaluates the cash flow and repayment capacity of all Borrowers and restricts lending amounts to 65% of the ARV of the real estate.
+The low LTV nature of DLP Capital loans allows an additional level of security if the real estate market is too slow/declining.
+In addition, DLP Capital Partners focuses on owning cash flow-positive assets.
+If there was a market collapse, and property values saw a steep decline, DLP would not be "under the gun" to sell its assets at lower prices, as the assets would produce strong cash flow, which would be mostly unaffected by the decrease in property values that a "2008" collapse would bring.
 Also, a collapse like 2008 would create tremendous investment opportunities for DLP to capitalize on.

 Why do flippers borrow from you if rates at banks are lower?

 Securing funding through banks is often a challenge for flippers since banks typically only fund 75% of the purchase price of a property, while the borrower needs money to cover the purchase AND rehab.
-DLP Lending uses a common sense approach in addition to the same underwriting standards banks follow to grant loans based on the speculative value of the property after repairs.
-Also, the typical loan duration for DLP Lending is only six months, so higher interest rates aren’t a big factor for borrowers.
+DLP uses a common sense approach in addition to the same underwriting standards banks follow in granting loans based on the speculative value of the property after repairs.
+Also, the typical loan duration for DLP Lending is only six months, so higher interest rates aren’t a significant factor for borrowers.

 Why does DLP invest in short term real estate loans?

-We focus on making loans backed by real estate; primarily residential real estate.
-All of our loans are short-term (6-24 months) and are made to real estate investors.
-We believe this strategy allows us to mitigate market, economic and borrower risk in many ways.
+We focus on making loans backed by real estate, primarily residential real estate.
+Our loans are short-term (six to 24 months) and are made to real estate investors.
+We believe this strategy allows us to mitigate market, economic, and borrower risk in many ways.
 First, we are experts in housing.
-Having sold thousands of homes as well as having an in-house real estate brokerage ensures a very broad understanding of the home market, supply and demand, and cycles.
-Second, the fact that our loans are short-term avoids us from being tied to long-term loans when the market is shifting and values are declining.
+Having sold thousands of homes and having an in-house real estate brokerage ensures a comprehensive understanding of the home market, supply and demand, and cycles.
+Second, our short-term loans prevent us from being tied to long-term loans when the market is shifting, and values are declining.
 Because of the size of our portfolio, one loan can have a limited effect on our overall yield.
-Additionally, most of our underlying assets (homes & apartment communities) can provide solid returns as rentals in the event of default or foreclosure.
-This rental option assists DLP as the lender in mitigating risk; in addition to providing an exit option to the borrower when selling the asset isn’t an ideal option.
+Additionally, most of our underlying assets (homes and apartment communities) can provide solid returns as rentals in the event of default or foreclosure.
+This rental option assists DLP as the lender in mitigating risk, in addition to providing an exit option to the borrower when selling the asset isn’t an ideal option.

 A TYPICAL LOAN…

-A borrower finds a great opportunity to purchase a single-family home for $145,000, which is in need of renovation.
-The borrower estimates, based on comparable sales in the area, that the property would be worth $240,000 if it were completely updated.
-The borrower’s contractor estimates the cost of the rehab to be approximately $35,000.
+A borrower finds an excellent opportunity to purchase a single-family home for $145,000, which requires renovation.
+Based on comparable sales in the area, the borrower estimates that the property would be worth $240,000 if it were completely updated.
+The borrower’s contractor estimates the rehab cost to be approximately $35,000.
 The borrower must settle on the property in 30 days.
-The borrower obtains a loan from DLP for $156,000, (65% of the after repair value (ARV), based on an appraisal and/or broker price opinion to purchase and rehab the property.
+The borrower obtains a loan from DLP for $156,000 (65% of the after-repair value (ARV)) based on an appraisal and/or broker price opinion to purchase and rehab the property.
 At settlement, the borrower buys the property for $145,000. $121,000 is provided by this private loan, and $35,000 is held in escrow by the Direct Lending Partner for the rehab.
-As the rehab progresses, the work is inspected and funds are released based on a pre-arranged draw schedule with the contractor.
+As the rehab progresses, the work is inspected, and funds are released based on a pre-arranged draw schedule with the contractor.
 If the borrower plans to sell the property, s/he pays off the loan upon the sale.
-If the borrower plans to retain the property as a rental unit, the borrower refinances the property and obtains a long-term conventional mortgage.
+If the borrower intends to retain the property as a rental unit, the borrower refinances the property and obtains a long-term conventional mortgage.
 Banks are much more likely to refinance an existing mortgage on a rehabbed property when the tenant is paying the mortgage.

 Can I invest with my IRA?

 The Individual Retirement Account (IRA) is one of the most powerful long-term investment vehicles available to investors because of the tax-deferred or tax-free nature of either a traditional IRA or a Roth IRA.
 Either type of IRA can be invested in our Funds, allowing your high-yield returns to add up even faster.
-While the concept of investing IRA funds in real estate related investments have been around for more than 30 years, it has not received a great deal of attention.
+While the concept of investing IRA funds in real estate-related investments has been around for more than 30 years, it has not received a great deal of attention.
 Most custodians that offer IRAs (banks and brokerage firms) focus on mutual funds and CDs because they have a vested financial interest in having you select those investments.
-Because the majority of IRA investors focus on stocks and CDs, there is a misperception that these are your only investment options for retirement plans, but this is not the case.
+Because most IRA investors focus on stocks and CDs, there is a misperception that these are your only investment options for retirement plans, but this is not the case.
 A self-directed IRA is unique because of the investment options available.
 Most IRAs only allow approved stocks, bonds, mutual funds, and CDs.
-A truly self-directed IRA allows those types of investments along with real estate, notes, private placements, tax lien certificates and much more.
+A truly self-directed IRA allows those types of investments along with real estate, notes, private placements, tax lien certificates, and much more.
 The process is easy; we handle the paperwork to get your account set up with a qualified asset custodian company and make your investment into one of our funds.
 The custodian company handles all the legal requirements to ensure your IRA complies with IRS regulations.
-The Internal Revenue Code sets high standards for a qualified custodian of IRA accounts, which includes banks, trust companies, and approved brokerage firms.
+The Internal Revenue Code sets high standards for qualified IRA account custodians, including banks, trust companies, and approved brokerage firms.
 By law, their governing bodies are mandated to conduct regular audits of trust companies performed by state auditors.